We get a chance to visit St. Lucia for a look at the facility responsible for Chairman’s Reserve, Bounty and the Admiral Rodney line of rums. Enjoy!

 St. Lucia Disillers are making more than 20 rums and liqueurs at this facility and they are all run through stringent quality control measures.
 Our trip through the “rum lab” gave us a quick look at the precision of each formula and how new blends are brought to life through intense sessions of tasting, tweaking and development.

 After our tour of the distillery we were invited to a tasting room to sample rums with Laurie Barnard, Managing Director of St. Lucia Distillers since 1972.
 We started with a flight of 6 different rums, three aged and three unaged.
 This gave us a look at how barrel time quickly changes the character of young rums and creates more depth and complexity.

 Following this initial tasting, our group was set loose on a buffet of nearly every rum in the St. Lucia Distllers portfolio.
-The new 1931 aged sipper and super-rare Chairman’s Reserve Forgotten Casks were huge hits among our group and will surely be as popular once they make it to market.
+The new 1931 aged sipper and Chairman’s Reserve Forgotten Casks were huge hits among our group and will surely be as popular once they make it to market.

 As time at St. Lucia Distillers was coming to an end we had one last opportunity to sample even more rums and liqueurs at a pavilion tasting bar near their retail store.
 We all sipped away and stocked up on boxes of our new favorite St. Lucian rums.
-Our happy group of tanked-up travelers finally boarded the tour bus and crept away from the property with hundreds of extra pounds of rum and a new knowledge and respect for the many great brands being produced here.
+Our happy group finally boarded the bus and crept away from the property with hundreds of extra pounds of rum and a new knowledge and respect for the many great brands being produced here.

 Cheers from St. Lucia.